Clayfield suburb profile

 Clayfield rental market trends

 The rental market in Clayfield has shown stability for houses, with rents remaining unchanged at $598 per week over the past year.
-In contrast, unit rents have experienced a notable increase of 10%, reaching $550 per week.
-This suggests a growing demand for units, making Clayfield an attractive option for renters seeking affordability and convenience in a well-established suburb.
+In contrast, unit rents have experienced a significant increase of 10%, reaching $550 per week.
+This growth in unit rents highlights a rising demand for more affordable living options in this well-connected suburb.

 Suburbs near Clayfield